 About the workshop

 The two-day workshop will combine both presentations and hands-on sessions.
-It will provide researchers with practical skills about the data management tools SEEK and NeLS.
+It will provide researchers with practical skills about the data management tools SEEK, Exdir and NeLS.

-Day 1 (8.
-Mai; 1030-17): SEEK, is a web-based (or locally installed) resource platform for managing and sharing scientific research datasets and models in your project and with the community after publication.
+Day 1 (6.
+Nov; 10-16): SEEK, is a web-based (or locally installed) resource platform for managing and sharing scientific research datasets and models in your project and with the community after publication.
 It is based on the ISA format; Investigation, Study, Assay and is flexible in terms of the type of data stored.
 You can point to local data storage while keeping the metadata or smaller derived data sets in SEEK.
-Both basic use and more advanced features of SEEK will be covered (separate groups).
-In addition we will have a session on using RightField, a tool that allows easier documentation of metadata in tab format, such as excel.
+Both basic use and more advanced features of SEEK will be covered.

 We are collaborating with FAIRDOM and ELIXIR.no to link SEEK and NeLS.
-The progress of this work will also be briefly mentioned.
+The SEEK and NeLS integration work will also be mentioned.

-Trainers from the FAIRDOM Hub in Manchester and from ELIXIR Norway will guide you through the activities.
-The workshop is free to attend, including lunch both days and dinner on the 8th of May.
+Trainers from the FAIRDOM Hub in Manchester, from ELIXIR Norway and Centre for Integrative Neuroplasticity of the University of Oslo will guide you through the activities.
+The workshop is free to attend, including lunch both days and dinner on the 6th of Nov.
 We have set the limitation to 30 participants, so be quick!
-If you have questions about the workshop, contact firstname.lastname@example.org or email@example.com.
-Contact firstname.lastname@example.org for questions related to the DLN Research School.
+If you have questions about the workshop, contact email@example.com or firstname.lastname@example.org.
+Contact email@example.com for questions related to the DLN Research School.

 Link to application for travel grant (DLN research school members only).